soikkea/rust-raytracing/README.md

 ## How to run

-The rendering parameters, including output file name, are defined in main.rs.
-Run program with command:
+The rendering parameters are defined in main.rs.
+You can give output file name as an argument, for example:

 ```
->cargo run
+>cargo run -r -- image.png
 ```

 ## Example